COVID-19 safety update

 How well does it cater for disabled visitors?

-- We saw a number of changing facilities and disabled toilets
+- We saw a number of accessible toilets and there is changing facilities with an adjustable changing bench and hoist near the Main Square.

 Opening dates and times:

-In peak summer, during the school holidays, Longleat is open from 10am until 7pm, although last entry to the safari is 6pm.
-When we visited it was open from 10am until 6pm (early and late summer times).
+Longleat is open from 10am until 5pm, with the last safari entry at 4pm.
+During peak times, including summer and Bank Holidays, Longleat is open from 10am until 6pm, although last entry to the safari is 4pm.
+When we visited, it was open from 10am until 6pm (early and late summer times).
 Off peak, mid-week, it is open from 10am until 5pm.
-Longleat closes on week days at some periods during the winter.
+Longleat closes on weekdays at some periods during the winter, so do check the website for full details.

 How to get to Longleat: